hpcaicontainer/singularity-vnc/README.md

 # Singularity VNC Container

-This singularity vnc container is originally from the [Consol Docker container](https://github.com/ConSol/docker-headless-vnc-container) , and change it so that it can be used in multi-tenant HPC  and AI environment.
+This singularity vnc containers are originally from  [Consol Docker container](https://github.com/ConSol/docker-headless-vnc-container) , and change it so that it can be used in multi-tenant HPC  and AI environment.